Have you ever had a conversation about gender identity with friends or family?

-The Vatican recently published an educational guide, “Male and Female He Created Them” to address the current educational crisis around human sexuality.
+The Vatican offers an educational guide, “Male and Female He Created Them” to address the current educational crisis around human sexuality.

 Here are 5 tips to keep in mind when talking about gender identity with your friends (or anyone).